-Bachelor of Arts in Criminal Justice, Cumulative GPA 2.000/4.000 from any college-level coursework, 22 years of age or older, two years of full-time Bachelor of Business Administration work experience.
+Cumulative GPA 2.000/4.000 from any college-level coursework, 22 years of age or older, two years of full-time work experience.
 Identified Basic Skills and prerequisite courses may be required before enrolling in the major learning team.